100 Notable alumni of

 -

 Qian Xuesen was a Chinese aerospace engineer and cyberneticist who made significant contributions to the field of aerodynamics and established engineering cybernetics.
-He achieved recognition as one of America's leading experts in rockets and high-speed flight theory prior to his returning to China in 1955.
+He achieved recognition as one of America's leading experts in rockets and high-speed flight theory prior to his deportation to China in 1955.

 -